Digitaler-Impfnachweis/certification-apis/Implementation.md

 Valid values for cross vaccinations are limited to

-* for the vaccines by BioNTech/Pfizer, Moderna, AstraZeneca and in future Novavax following a first-dose vaccination with one of the vaccines by BioNTech/Pfizer, Moderna, AstraZeneca:
+* for the vaccines by BioNTech/Pfizer, Moderna, AstraZeneca and Novavax following a first-dose vaccination with one of the vaccines by BioNTech/Pfizer, Moderna, AstraZeneca:
     * `sd` must always be `2`
     * `dn` must always be `2`
-* for the vaccines by BioNTech/Pfizer, Moderna, AstraZeneca and in future Novavax following a first-dose vaccination with the vaccine by
+* for the vaccines by BioNTech/Pfizer, Moderna, AstraZeneca and Novavax following a first-dose vaccination with the vaccine by
   Johnson and Johnson
     * `sd` must always be `1`
     * `dn` must always be `2`